mh-anwar/Symbar/README.md

 ![](https://github.com/mh-anwar/symbar/blob/main/images/icon_128.png)

 # [Symbar - Your personalized shortcut to symbols and accents!](https://chrome.google.com/webstore/detail/symbar-accents-symbols-ma/hljljfcdpdhjnclioogdnekngnnfhnnk)
 Symbar is a browser extension that allows users to easily access symbols and accents from a toolbar on any web page.
 It also provides the ability to add custom symbols and accents to the toolbar, making it a personalized tool for users.
-This project is a clone of the [CopyThat](https://github.com/mh-anwar/CopyThat) project.

 ## Installation
 Visit the Chrome Webstore to install by clicking [here](https://chrome.google.com/webstore/detail/symbar-accents-symbols-ma/hljljfcdpdhjnclioogdnekngnnfhnnk).